Project management is more than achieving business goals within a timeframe.

 - Six sigma

-Key takeaways for making an outstanding project management resume
+Key takeaways for making an outstanding PM resume

 - Read the job description carefully.
 Understand what the hiring company is looking for, then craft your resume accordingly

-- Use your resume header and summary to grab attention and prove your competence early
+- Use your resume header to grab attention and prove your competence early

-- Highlight your greatest accomplishments throughout your resume to remind recruiters of your worth
+- Highlight your greatest accomplishments throughout your resume to remind people of your worth

-- Use your experience section to feature your relevant expertise and strongest skills
+- Use your experience section to feature your relevant expertise in cross-functional teams, and strongest skills

-- When faced with competition, add an education and certificates sections to stand out from others
+- When faced with competition, add an education and certificates sections to stand out from other